 Some folks achieve success…and then change overnight.
 It’s as though one moment you know the person, and the next moment they’re unrecognizable.
 Even though they look the same, the way they act, treat people, and view the world is completely different.
 It’s as if their ego seizes control of their body.

-I’m sure you know these people, and I do too.
 Even though they’ve achieved success, they can’t handle it.
 Moreover, they’re the only ones who don’t see how ugly it is.
 Don’t get me wrong — I know how much effort and sacrifice it takes to win a game, achieve a goal, or make it to the top.
-But the way you handle success says a lot about you.
+But the way someone handles success says a lot about them.
 As Margaret Thatcher, the former British Prime Minister, said, “Power is like being a lady…if you have to tell people you are, you aren’t.”
 The same holds true for winning.

 You’re not a winner if you don’t know how to be a winner.